lubeda/EsphoMaTrix/README.md

 ### Services

 All communication with Home Assistant use the homeasistant-api.
-The services are defined in the yaml.
-To define the services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.
+The services can be provided by default or also defined additionally in the yaml.
+To define the additional services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.

 *Example*